TheMonk2121/ai-dev-tasks/Task-List-B-1004-DSPy-v2-Optimization.md

 - [x] Validation rules are configurable and extensible
 - [x] Performance improvements are measurable and documented
 - [x] Integration maintains system stability and performance
-- [x] Error handling and recovery mechanisms are robust
+- [x] Error handling and recovery mechanisms are robus

 **Testing Requirements:**
 - [x] **Unit Tests** - Test integration with each DSPy module